Sources: WR Gordon to be released in 1-2 weeks

 The Patriots used the minor designation for his placement on injured reserve Wednesday, signifying a lesser injury.
 That means the team has to release him upon his return to health.

-If this happens after the Oct.
-29 trade deadline, Gordon would then be subject to waivers and other teams could put in a claim for him -- and he could be on a roster at that time.
+If this happens after Tuesday's trade deadline, Gordon would be subject to waivers and other teams could put in a claim for him -- and he could be on a roster at that time.

-Gordon had been playing through a knee injury, and then was knocked out of the team's Oct.
-10 win over the New York Giants when he injured his knee while attempting to make a tackle on an interception return.
-He missed the team's 33-0 win over the New York Jets on Monday.
+Gordon had been playing through a left knee injury and was knocked out of the team's Oct.
+10 win over the New York Giants when he injured the knee while attempting to make a tackle after a Patriots fumble.
+He missed a 33-0 win over the New York Jets on Monday.

 Through six games, Gordon has totaled 20 catches for 287 yards and one touchdown.